1970

 BREAKOUT YEAR came with a front cover and articles in major magazines.
 Then to the best photojournalistic newspaper in the country.

-A future blog about Claire Griffin will be added here.
+Future blog page about Richard Sperling will be added here.
 Enter now to see photos.
-Since 1998.
+Circa 1998.

 PHOTOGRAPHER

-Future blog page about Harley Soltes will be added here.
+Future blog page about Barry Sweet will be added here.
 Enter now to see photos.
-Since 1979.
+Since 2010.

-A future blog about Brian Lankerwill be added here.
+My future blog about Laurie Gere will be completed here.
 Enter now to see photos.
-Circa 2002.
+Since 2014.

 AIRLINE EXECUTIVE